BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
 A powerful, modular PowerShell script for backing up your files and folders using the free [7-Zip](https://www.7-zip.org/) compression software.
-Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, and optional Self-Extracting Archive (SFX) creation.
+Now with extensible support for remote Backup Targets, optional post-run system actions, optional archive checksum generation/verification, optional Self-Extracting Archive (SFX) creation, and optional 7-Zip CPU core affinity.

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.